How to Become a Locksmith

 How much does it cost to become a Locksmith?

 All of the Keytek® Locksmith course prices are stated in each course section.
-Starting up as a Locksmith may initially be expensive as not only do you need to become qualified or accredited but you also need to order stock and tooling to complete the work.
+Becoming a Locksmith may initially be expensive as not only do you need to become qualified or accredited, but you also need to order stock and tooling to complete the work.
 We understand this here at Keytek® which is why we are proud to offer our trainees a 0% APR loan to pay the course fees in small monthly repayments without the stress of having to pay off interest too!
 Find out more about our Locksmith loans here!